ably/ably-boomer/README.md

 A Fanout type test will simulate a single channel with a large number of subscribers.

+Each Locust user will create a single subscription.

+No messages will be published to the channel - this will need to be done separately.

 #### Personal

 A Personal type test will simulate a large number of channels, each with a small amount of subscribers.

+Each Locust user will create a new channel with some subscribers.

+Messages will be published to the channel at a regular interval.

 ### Test Configuration